mathanraj0601/JsonSchemaSourceGeneratorTask/Learning.md

 ## Roslyn

-- A .NET compiler platform (Open box) that allows developers to see what is happening during compilation, unlike a normal compiler, which is like a closed box.
+- A .NET compiler platform (Open box) that allows developers to see what is happening during compilation, Unlike a typical compiler, which functions as a closed box.
 We provide source code as input, and it produces a common intermediate language as output, with developers having no access to any compiler activities.

 - Roslyn, being an open box, enables developers to access different processes in the compilation pipeline by providing an API for each process.
 This capability aids in building source code generators, code refactoring, intellisense, etc.